botpress/botpress/docs/getting_started/trivia_skills.md

 After building a couple of flows/bots, you'll quickly notice that there are some **common patterns** that you find yourself implementing over and over.
 Skills come to the rescue.

-Skills are a higher-level abstractions on top of flows.
+Skills are higher-level abstractions on top of flows.
 In fact, skills are dynamic flow generators.

 They can be seen as reusable components between multiple flows or even multiple bots.